-On 2 December 2016 was published in the Official Journal of the European Union Directive (HAT) 2016/2102 of the European Parliament and of the board of 26 October 2016, on the accessibility of websites and applications for mobile devices of the public sector agencies and entered into force on 22 December 2016.
-This directive sets the constraints, with respect to its accessibility, which must meet all websites and mobile applications of the public sector: state, regional, local, university, etc. also including other bodies such as health and education centres, libraries, courts, etc.
+On 2 december 2016 was published in the official gazette of the european union Directive (EU) 2016/2102 of the european parliament and of the council of 26 october 2016, on the accessibility of websites and applications for mobile devices of the public sector agencies and entered into force on 22 december 2016.
+This directive establishes the conditions, with regard to their accessibility, which will have to comply with all websites and mobile applications of the public sector: the state, regional, local, universities, etc. also included such entities as health and education centres, libraries, courts, etc.

-On 11 October 2018 the European commission adopted two decisions through which are the following aspects impacting in Spain through the Royal Decree 1112/2018 mentioned above:
+On 11 october 2018 the european commission adopted two Decisions through which establishes the following aspects that impact in Spain under royal decree 1112/2018 mentioned above:

-In the case of mobile applications, will apply from 23 June 2021.
+In the case of mobile applications, will apply from 23 june 2021.

-Web Accessibility observatory
+Web accessibility observatory